Erin Fitzpatrick Lepp

 Erin Fitzpatrick Lepp is a Clinical Associate Professor of Physician Assistant Studies and serves as the Coordinator for Community Engagement.
 She joined the faculty in 2019.

-Professor Lepp serves as the Quality Improvement Liaison to the State Office of Rural Health’s Advisory Board for Farmworker Health where she contributes her clinical expertise in order to improve the health of migrant and seasonal farmworkers and their families throughout Georgia.
+Professor Lepp chairs the State Office of Rural Health’s Georgia Farmworker Health Program Advisory Board where she contributes her clinical expertise in order to improve the health of migrant and seasonal farmworkers and their families throughout Georgia.
 She has authored numerous private foundation grants to enhance care for the working poor and has been honored as the “Humanitarian of the Year” by the Georgia Association of Physician Assistants and most recently as “Volunteer of the “Year” by the Atlanta Midtown Rotary Club.
 She has presented her scholarly work on enhancing curricular efforts to promote interprofessional education nationally.
-Professor Lepp is an active member of the Physician Assistant Education Association (PAEA), American Academy of Physician Assistants (AAPA), Georgia Association of Physician Assistants (GAPA), Society of Teachers of Family Medicine (STFM), and the Association for Prevention Teaching and Research.
+Professor Lepp is an active member of the Physician Assistant Education Association, American Academy of Physician Assistants, Georgia Association of Physician Assistants, Society of Teachers of Family Medicine, and the Association for Prevention Teaching and Research.